 When you buy leather goods, and specifically leather boots, you commit to caring for them in the best way.
 Leather boot care can be slightly intensive, but if you take the time to do it, your boots will last forever.
 You can care for your leather boots in three steps: cleaning, condition, and polishing.

-During the winter months, boots are a huge staple in many people’s wardrobe.
-They provide warmth and protection from harsh winter climates and add a stylish flair to any outfit.
+During the winter months, boots are a huge staple in many people’s wardrobes.
+Always a popular choice, a leather boot provides warmth and protection from harsh winter climates and adds a stylish flair to any outfit.
 Your winter boots need to withstand the elements for multiple seasons to get as much value as possible out of them.
 One way to ensure that happens is to clean them regularly.

 Here are a few easy ways to keep your leather boots clean so they will last for several winters.

-When cleaning your boots, the first and most important thing to do is to loosen and remove any surface debris.
+When cleaning your leather boots at home, the first and most important thing to do is to loosen and remove any surface debris.
 This debris, like dirt and salt, can be harmful to the leather, so if it’s buffed into the boot, you run the risk of ruining your shoe.
 Once the loose debris is removed, use a horsehair brush to buff the surface of your boot and remove any stubborn substances.
-It’s recommended that you repeat this step once every other week.
+To maintain the quality of your leather boots, it’s recommended that you repeat this step once every other week.

 Knowing how to condition leather boots is an essential step when you’re caring for them.
 Conditioners are useful for moisturizing the leather and keeping the fabric hydrated and soft.
 Once every 1-3 months, break out your conditioning kit.